 - May complement an existing graduate degree, or build on an undergraduate degree.

-- Certificate is issued by Eastern Mennonite University’s Center for Justice and Peacebuilding, a recognized leader in the field.
+- Certificate is issued by EMU’s Center for Justice and Peacebuilding, a recognized leader in the field.